 We moved to the City of Orange, when there were still orange groves, in 1961.
 The city library was where I discovered books; teen romance, dog books like, Beautiful Joe, mystery and adventure books – I loved Huckleberry Finn.
 I lived at the library during the day and read most of the night at home under my sheet with a flashlight.

 I started with the teen romance books, but found them boring.
-They would lead you to a tingling tease in the cheeks and the characters always fell in love.
+They would lead you to a flush of pink in the cheeks when the characters fell in love.
 The End.

 But, once I discovered BIOGRAPHIES & AUTO-BIOGRAPHIES, it was all over.
 Until I discovered the HISTORY BOOKS section with different versions then the ones in our school.
 For the first time in my life I gazed at nations of people, I never knew existed.
 The atrocities of the powerful men with pompous hats and scepters.
 The nations whose people were ruled by fear and swords dripping with blood.
 The courageous people hiding families in underground spaces and sneaking them bread or milk and letting them out at night so they could unfold their bodies and breathe.
 I could write a book on books I’ve read.